fieldtrip/website/development/realtime/draft_implementation.md

 ### Provide a unified open_connection call

-Currently, Matlab users type 'buffer://hostname:port' for talking to a buffer, and thanks to some intelligence in the MEX file, this translates into either opening a new TCP connection, reusing a connection, or talking directly to a buffer embedded in the MEX file.
+Currently, MATLAB users type 'buffer://hostname:port' for talking to a buffer, and thanks to some intelligence in the MEX file, this translates into either opening a new TCP connection, reusing a connection, or talking directly to a buffer embedded in the MEX file.